Dispersive analysis of the $\pi^+ \pi^-$ production at the CMD3 experiment and the compatibility with muon pair production measurement by KLOE2 and the pion form factor by JLAB: Dispersion relation for the pion electromagnetic charge form factor and the contribution to

+The real part of the function $F_F$ is then calculated through (\ref{pionspec}), substituted into the cross section \ref{pion2} in case of full form factor consideration (as was done, for example for the set with CMD-3 data included in).
+Equivalently, using $\sigma_B$ instead (since provided by other experimental groups) we fit the form factor $F$ instead by the formula (\ref{mainfit}).
+The latter approach was followed when the combined world data set was used.
+In a strict sense, full cross-section data are necessary for a new fresh HVP extraction.
+Using bare data always relies on the HVP extracted in the past.
+In this paper, we ignore the secondary error of not adding HVP known at the time of the given measurement, but it is done iteratively by solving the Eq. (\ref{muf}) as an integral equation.

-This fit provides the inflated error determined by the constant $N^2=0.49~nb$ in Eq. (\ref{maj}).
-This fit is better than the one obtained previously in \cite{SAHVP1, SAHVP2} with the same data sample.
+This fit provides the inflated error determined by the constant $N^2=0.49~nb$ in Eq. (\ref{maj}) which is slightly better than obtained previously \cite{SAHVP1, SAHVP2}.
 Here we did not refer \cite{sauliarxiv}, e.g. due to the later identification of the error made in the code for the pion form factor evaluation.
-It has a tiny effect in the HVP evaluation considered in the paper \cite{sauliarxiv}, but it affects the spectral function considerably near the threshold.
 The error is corrected in this paper (see Appendix \ref{appendix:trick}).

 The fitted parameters are listed in Table \ref{tabrho}.
-Reducing the IE further would require filtering (reducing the amount) in case of combined data.
+Reducing the IE further would require filtering the data.
 Since the achieved error is sufficient for determining error propagation, we will stop here.
-The obtained results suggest that the method of inflated error represents a meaningful method in many respects.
+The results obtained suggest that the inflated error method represents a meaningful method in many respects.
 Although extracting errors is a time-consuming task, the benefit of easy later use is significant.

-On the other hand, despite the fact that a precise and smooth analytical fit is achieved, no strong conclusions should be drawn from the resulting fits of both sets of data.
-Note that half of the potential rho-meson excitations are ghosts, according to their negative couplings, $c_i$, and no such structure of our unitarized and analyticized Gounaris-Sakurai model could be meaningfully identified with radial rho mesonic excitation.
+Conversely, despite achieving a precise and smooth analytical fits, no strong conclusions should be drawn from the resulting fits of both data sets.
+Note that half of the potential rho-meson excitations are ghosts, according to their negative couplings, $c_i$, and no such structure could straightforwardly be identified as a radial rho-meson excitation.
 These ghosts overlap normal sign broad resonances and are needed to shape the intrinsic non-perturbative effects reflected in the amplitude.
-Although negative couplings are accepted and used by experimental groups, there is no meaningful low energy theory to interpret them.
+While negative couplings are accepted and used by experimental groups, there is no meaningful low energy theory to interpret them.